jflamy/owlcms4/docs/EquipmentSetup.md

 It is perhaps surprising to use a laptop as a server, but as the picture shows, it's really the same thing: the display computer runs a browser and asks another computer to provide a web page.
 In the local setup, the  Internet is the small router, and the server is the master laptop.
 The differences are minor:

-- in a simple local network, there are no names.
-You have to use the numerical addresses that the router gives out to the computers.
 - there is no need for the Internet, all the networking takes place in the router.
+- in a simple local network, the simplest thing is often to use the numerical addresses that the router assigns to each machine.
+This is what is illustrated above.
-All that matters is that you use the numerical address for the master laptop.
-When OWLCMS4 starts up, it opens a window which tells you [what address the other laptops should use](LocalSetup#initial-startup) to connect to OWLCMS4.
+- when OWLCMS4 starts up, it opens a browser window which tells you [what address the other laptops should use](LocalSetup#initial-startup) to connect to OWLCMS4.
+In the illustration, the laptop at the right is the master, and it can be reached from the laptop at the left using https://192.168.1.100 .
+The white browser window on the master laptop will show this information at startup.

 ### Single-computer setup